apache/spark/docs/configuration.md

 `conf/spark-env.sh` script in the directory where Spark is installed (or `conf/spark-env.cmd` on Windows).
 In Standalone and Mesos modes, this file can give machine specific information such as hostnames.
 It is also sourced when running local Spark applications or submission scripts.
-For pyspark applications, the environment variable `_PYSPARK_DRIVER_SYS_EXECUTABLE` will be set to the python interpreter's `sys.executable`, which will allow further customization based on the user's virtual environment.
+For PySpark applications, the environment variable `_PYSPARK_DRIVER_SYS_EXECUTABLE` will be set to the Python interpreter's `sys.executable`, which will allow further customization based on the user's virtual environment.

 Note that `conf/spark-env.sh` does not exist by default when Spark is installed.
 However, you can